Soil organic matter comprises the decomposing plant and animal residues.

 This organic material contains microbial synthesized compounds and other derivatives produced from the microbial activity.

-An excellent organic matter is one that is completely decomposed.
+An excellent organic matter is completely decomposed.
 This decomposed material is also called humus.

 Organic matter improves the soil’s physical structure and increases soil water movement and provides proper aeration by making the soil loose.